 Must be at least 48-inches tall and weigh at least 60 pounds

-This ski resort about an hour and a half from New York City is a great place for year-round fun.
-It may genuinely have everything kids think is fun—a bike park with mountain trails, a water park, zip lines, and an aerial ropes course due to open in June.
+This ski resort about an hour and a half from New York City is a great place for year-round fun (you may recall its 80s heyday as Action Park).
+It may genuinely have everything kids think is fun—a bike park with mountain trails, a water park, zip lines, and now, as of last year, an aerial ropes course.
 The zip lines are open year-round (and take you to the tubing park in winter), so families can enjoying swooping high over a mountain-top lake through all four seasons.
 To participate, kids must meet the height and weight requirements, but also be able to carry a 10-pound trolley through mountainous terrain.
 Reservations recommended.

 RELATED: Family Amusement Parks & Water Parks Guide

-The Pocono TreeVentures & Zip Racer offers thrills for preschoolers to big kids.
+The Pocono TreeVentures & Pocono Zip Racer offers thrills for preschoolers to big kids.

 Pocono TreeVentures & Pocono Zip Racer — East Stroudsburg, Pennsylvania